 Dr. Louima Lilite

-Haitian-American tenor, Louima Lilite, serves the OBU's music division as Associate Professor of Voice in the College of Fine Arts.
+Since 2008, Haitian-American tenor Louima Lilite has served as Associate Professor of Voice and coordinator of Vocal Studies in the College of Fine Arts of Oklahoma Baptist University where he was awarded the University’s Distinguished Teaching Award (2015-2016) and the Promising Teacher Award (2009-2010).
 Under the tutelage of Ms. Carol Webber, he earned his doctorate in April 2008 at the prestigious Eastman School of Music where he was awarded the Excellence in Teaching Prize in 2007.

-Prior to his appointment at OBU in the fall of 2008, Dr. Lilite was a member of the voice faculty at Houghton College and Nazareth College, and a TA at the Eastman School of Music from 2004-2008.
+Prior to OBU, Dr. Lilite was a member of the voice faculty at Houghton College and Nazareth College, and a TA at the Eastman School of Music from 2004-2008.
 He has taught, lectured, and coached in the United States and overseas in private lessons, master classes, seminars, and summer workshops.
-He is the coordinator of the annual North Haiti Music Camp in Limbé, Haiti.
-He has also served as an adjudicator for the Phyllis Triolo Competition and for NATS student auditions.
-His students have won various awards and have been invited and/or accepted at the Eastman School of Music, Juilliard, Michigan State in Ann Arbor, Penn State University, the University of Illinois, and at various Young Artist and summer programs.
+He has also served as an adjudicator for the annual Ladies Music Club Music Competition, the Phyllis Triolo Competition, and for NATS regional and district auditions.
+His former students are performing with Houston Grand Opera, Sarasota Opera, Tulsa Opera, St. Petersburg Opera, Rochester Lyric Opera, Opera at Caramoor, Loft Opera, and Opera in the Heights; singing on and off Broadway; teaching at the collegiate level and/or in public schools at the high school and elementary levels; invited/accepted into prestigious programs and schools such as the Eastman School of Music, Juilliard, Peabody, Bard Conservatory, Boston Conservatory, the University of Wisconsin-Madison, Michigan State in Ann Arbor, Penn State University, the University of Illinois, and at various Young Artist and summer programs.

-As a singer, critics have hailed his “warm tone and sensitive interpretation,” and “his clear voice [which] soars and carries.”
-A seasoned performer, he is known as a recitalist, soloist, pianist, and accompanist, performing in master classes conducted by Dawn Upshaw, Leonid Smetannikov, Douglas Yates, Earle Patriarco, Menahem Pressler, and Béla Siki.
-Among his honors are the 2009-2010 Promising Teacher Award and the Seven Who Care Award at OBU, the 2007-2008 MTNA StAR Award, the Presser Award, Outstanding Musician of the year in both piano and voice, First Place Winner in the Advanced division of the NATS Eastern Region Conference Auditions, and Honorable Mention in the Jessie Kneisel Lieder Competition.
+Critics have hailed his “warm tone and sensitive interpretation,” and “his clear voice [which] soars and carries.”
+A seasoned performer, he is known as a recitalist, soloist, pianist, and accompanist, having performed in master classes conducted by Dawn Upshaw, Leonid Smetannikov, Mary Saunders Barton, Douglas Yates, Earle Patriarco, Menahem Pressler, and Béla Siki.
+Among his honors at OBU are the 2013 Provost Award of Excellence and the Seven Who Care Award.
+Other honors include the 2007-2008 MTNA StAR Award, the Presser Award, Outstanding Musician of the year in both piano and voice, First Place Winner in the Advanced division of the NATS Eastern Region Conference Auditions, and Honorable Mention in the Jessie Kneisel Lieder Competition.